 Sorong, West Papua

 West Papua is a province in the Eastern part of Indonesia on the big island of Papua.
-The island is divided: the East side belongs to the state of Papua New Guinea, the West side to Indonesia – a country consisting of more than 17,000 islands.
+The island is divided: the East side belongs to the state of Papua New Guinea, and the West side to Indonesia – a country consisting of more than 17,000 islands.

 It is not only known to divers, but it is also a hotspot for birdwatchers.
 The archipelago is one of the two places in the world where can see the “birds of paradise”.